 The Noose of Gov’t Oversight Is Getting Tighter

 Editor’s Note: Every day… every year… we lose a bit more of our freedom in the name of keeping us “safe.”
 It’s a scary and dangerous trend… but there’s hope.
-Manward contributor Joel Salatin shows how folks have found ways to fight this government overreach… and how we can all take part in taking back some of our freedoms.
+Manward contributor Joel Salatin shows how folks have found ways to fight this government overreach… and how we can all take part in taking back some of our freedoms in 2022.
 Check out his essay below.